 Example 11.1 - business has limited expertise

 A small business created an online shop using a website hosting/creating service.
 The business owner took good care in following the accessibility requirements that they are aware of.
 For example, they selected good color combinations, added text alternatives to the products they are selling, and use appropriate heading levels on the information pages.
 The business owner also created some forms using the forms generator provided by the website hosting/creating service.
 The website hosting/creating service says that the forms generator supports accessibility but the business owner is not sure if they used the correct settings to make the forms conform to the technical standard.
 At this time, the business owner does not have sufficient budget to get a professional front-end developer with accessibility expertise to improve the shop.

-How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:

 Example 11.2 - business has limited resources